thefrontside/microstates/README.md

 # Changing structure

-Microstates can change their own structure using custom transitions.
-This is useful when you're modeling state machines or want to be able to change the shape of the state after a transition.
-To change the structure of a microstate you replace it with new microstate in a custom transition.
+When modeling state machines, it's often helpful to be able to initialize into a particular state based on value.
+This can be accomplised by adding a static `create` method.
+This method should return the next state that you want the node to initialize into.

 ```js
 import { create } from 'microstates';